 Somerset House logo

-Friday Lates: Hypnopompic Hallucinations (August)
+Friday Lates: August

-Free.
 Booking advised, Walk-ups welcome.
+This is an 18+ event.

 DatesFri 15 Aug 2025

-SpaceEdmond J. Safra Fountain Courtyard
+SpaceEdmond J. Safra Fountain Court

 PriceFree

-The courtyard will be taken over by residents from South London cooperative organisation and radio station Sister Midnight, along with a live performance by Jacken Elswyth, folk musician, banjo player and member of Shovel Dance Collective.
+For the first Friday Late, the courtyard will be taken over by residents from South London cooperative organisation and radio station Sister Midnight, along with live performances by the Vocal Constructivists and Jacken Elswyth, folk musician, banjo player and member of Shovel Dance Collective.

 Artists In Residence